dandevri/cod.es/YDKJS/scope-closures/chapter-1.md

 > Scope is the set of rules that determines where and how a variable (identifier) can be looked-up.
 This look-up may be for the purposes of assigning to the variable, which is an LHS (left-hand-side) reference, or it may be for the purposes of retrieving its value, which is an RHS (right-hand-side) reference.

 Unfulfilled RHS references result in ReferenceErrors being thrown.
 Unfulfilled LHS references result in an automatic, implicitly-created global of that name (if not in "Strict Mode" [^note-strictmode]), or a ReferenceError (if in "Strict Mode" [^note-strictmode]).

+*The set of rules that govern how the Engine can look up a variable by its identifier name and find it, either in the current Scope, or in any of the Nested Scopes it's contained within.*